 - Experiencing hallucinations

 At this stage, a person living with Alzheimer’s may need help with everyday tasks, from personal care to meal preparation and feeding themselves.
-A live-in carer can assist and support an individual at this stage.
+A live-in carer can assist the individual in continuing to live their life the way they want.

 - Experiencing dysphagia or difficulty eating and swallowing